binomialhq/poly/doc/SPECIFICATION.md

 is, comments can be started by a double forward slash (`//`) and span until the end of the line, or by the multi-line start sequence (`/*`) and span multiple lines until the multi-line end sequence (`*/`).
 In either case, the span area is ignored by the interpreter.
-Multi-line nested comments are not allowed.
+Nested comments are not allowed.

 ### Object Mappings